I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 IAM Authentication

-On the other hand, IAM authentication offers these advantages:
+On the other hand, IAM authentication offers these benefits:

-• No secret management required (completed with IAM roles)
+• No secret management required (uses IAM roles)

 • Just add bedrock-agentcore:InvokeGateway permission to Runtime's IAM role

-Since AgentCore Runtime already has an IAM role, it's nice that we just need to add permissions to the Gateway without building additional authentication infrastructure.
+Since AgentCore Runtime already has an IAM role, it's convenient that you only need to add permissions for Gateway access without building additional authentication infrastructure.

 gateway.tf